About

 Amy Whitaker, Professor, NYU

-Edward Winkleman, Author and private dealer
+Edward Winkleman, Author and Private Dealer

 Lauren Wittels, Partner, Luhring Augustine Gallery